Essential minimal volume of Einstein 4-manifolds: Definitions and first properties

 By \cite{Abresch88}, we can suppose that $g$ is $\mathbf{A}$-regular for some universal sequence $\mathbf{A}$ (we may need to replace $T$ by $2T$ in the inequality above).
 In what follows, $C$ is a universal constant.
-Choose an arbitrarily small constant $\mu>0$.
 Fix $\kappa\in (0,1)$.
 Let $\Omega\subset M^{(g)}_{> \hat{\epsilon}}$ be an open subset with smooth boundary which is contained inside and closely approximates the region

 and set

 By \cite{CLY81,CGT82} we can and do fix $\kappa$ small enough (independently of $(M,g)$) so that